 Once the power is off, your next mission is to become a detective.
 Before you disconnect anything, take a clear photo of your old thermostat's wiring.
 This picture will be your roadmap for connecting the new device.
 As an extra precaution, use the little stickers that often come with your new thermostat to label each wire before you detach it.
 This simple action prevents a confusing guessing game later on.
 Remember, the goal is to replicate the exact wiring setup on your new thermostat's baseplate.
 Having a clear photo and labeled wires makes this part of the job practically foolproof.

-Check for HVAC Compatibility
+Will It Work?
+Check Your HVAC Compatibility

 One of the most common mistakes people make is buying a smart thermostat that isn't compatible with their HVAC system.
 Before you get started, confirm that your new device will work with your home's setup.
 Check the thermostat's packaging or the manufacturer's website for compatibility details.
 Some systems, especially older ones, may not have a C-wire (common wire), which many smart thermostats need for continuous power.
 Verifying compatibility beforehand saves you from the frustration of a failed installation.
 If you're unsure about your system, it's always a good idea to contact a professional for advice.